-Bitterballen: These are the most loved Dutch snacks and can be found in every café and bar because they go great with beer.
+Bitterballen: A Dutch meat-based very popular snack that can be found in most cafés and bars.
 These meatballs are savory and deep fried and are served with mustard.
 The outer coating is crispy with a soft interior made of beef, butter, flour and spices.

-The Netherlands can be quite an expensive place to visit.
-Finding excellent accommodation in the Netherlands is easy but finding affordable accommodation, if you’re on a tight budget, is the hard part.
-Luckily Netherlands hostels and dormitories make travel here more affordable for backpackers and any travelers on a shoe-string budget.
+Finding excellent accommodation in the Netherlands is super easy because there’s so many options whatever your budget.
+Hostels and dormitories make travel to the Netherlands affordable for backpackers and any travelers on a shoe-string budget.

-The Netherlands can be an expensive city but it’s still generally an affordable destination for travelers on a tight budget.
-The cost of your trip to the Netherlands really depends on the level of comfort you will want while here.
-If you’re backpacking and planning on staying in dormitories, hostels and eating fast food then budget between 35 to 50 euros a day.
-If you prefer to stay in 3-4 star hotel rooms and eat in mid-range restaurants you could spend anywhere between 50 to 100 euros per day.
-If you want to enjoy luxury 4-5 star accommodation and gourmet restaurants in places like Amsterdam, Rotterdam or The Hague then budget about 250 euros plus a day.
+The Netherlands is generally an affordable destination for travelers on all budgets.
+The cost of your trip to the Netherlands really depends on the level of comfort you want.
+If you are backpacking and planning on staying in dormitories, hostels and eating fast food then budget between 50 to 100 euros per day.
+If you prefer to stay in 3-4 star hotel rooms and eat in mid-range restaurants you could spend anywhere between 100 to 250 euros per day.
+If you want to enjoy luxury 4-5 star accommodation and gourmet restaurants then budget at least 250 to 500+ euros per day.

 Meal For One

-Other essential items to pack for a trip to the Netherlands include a good quality travel backpack.
+Other essential items to pack for a trip to the Netherlands include, most importantly, a good quality travel backpack.
 Choose the brand carefully and make sure you find the right size backpack for your torso.
 Believe me, doing this will make all the difference and prevent major backache.
+Read our related blog post with advice on how to choose the best backpacks for women travelers.
 Smaller items to pack include a padlock, sleep sheet and a money belt to keep important documents close to you.